MetalCloth/Fireship-Voice-Clone/README.md

 ### What Worked Well

-* **CSM-1B Model:** The base model was powerful and capable of capturing Fireship's core vocal timbre with relatively small amounts of training data.
+* **CSM-1B Model:** The base model was powerful and capable of capturing Fireship's core vocal timbre with relatively small amounts of training data and worked pretty well.
 * **Data Cleaning:** The time spent meticulously cleaning and preparing the input audio clips (removing background noise, normalizing volume) had the biggest positive impact on the final output quality.
 * **Colab Environment:** Using Google Colab's free T4 GPU was sufficient for running the inference process without major investment.

 ### What Failed or Was Difficult

 * **Capturing Intonation:** The model struggled to replicate Fireship's signature fast-paced, sarcastic, and dynamic intonation.
-The cloned voice often sounded flatter and more neutral than the original.
+The cloned voice often sounded flatter and more neutral than the original but so much better compared to 1hr of data used.
-* **Initial Setup:** The initial environment setup was the most time-consuming and frustrating part due to conflicting library dependencies and CUDA issues.
+* **Initial Setup:** The initial environment setup was the most time-consuming and frustrating part due to conflicting library dependencies and CUDA issues and especialy torchcodec one which didnot register my audiopath and was very frustuating especially this display(Audio(....,sampling_rate=....)) this one was so time consuming to get right.
 * **Real-Time Generation:** The process is far from real-time.
-Generating a 30-second clip took several minutes, making rapid testing difficult.
+Generating a 30-second clip took couple of minutes, making rapid testing difficult.

 ### Suggestions for Improvement